LFX-Engineering/memorials/shubhra-kar.md

 he was a true natural.
 Everyone loved him, top to bottom, vendor, contractor, direct reports - absolutely everyone.
 We will miss your smiling face, sense of purpose, drive, and ambition.
 Rest In Peace, my friend.

+## Chaitan Shet

+Shubhra, you are the most energetic person I have ever met in my life.
+You gave everyone of us, your time despite your own busy schedule.
+Anybody could look into your calendar, book a slot and there you were.
+There was nothing that was impossible in your dictionary.
+You taught me so much about Open Source, the LF and LFX Products.
+You taught me what passion really looks like.
+I don't know what life would look like without meeting you almost daily.
+Thank you for who you were Shubhra.
+I will miss your smiling face, energy, that can solve anything attitude and the human being who was just so relatable.
+It felt you were one amongst us, just like us, just so human.
+You bossed every challenge.
+You are loved.
+You live in our hearts.
+Rest in Peace smily.